Koenigsegg Regera: Exterior features

-The day-time running lamps on the Regera was designed to resemble a constellation, with the carbon-fibre background resembling the night sky.
+The day-time running lamps on the Regera were designed to resemble a constellation, with the carbon-fibre background resembling the night sky.
 In addition, the headlamps can actively vent out condensation through two small fans installed in each lamp.
 Koenigsegg claims that the Regera is the first "fully-robotized" car.
 All openings and wing mirrors are fitted with proximity sensors to safeguard against the doors striking nearby objects (curb, low roof, etc.) while opening or closing.
 The vehicle features hydraulic pumps and accumulators to control the active front and rear wings, as well as active chassis control and lifting.
 Hydraulic lifters were added to the already existing pumps and accumulators to allow for all body panels on the vehicle to be remotely operated.

 The Regera uses a fishtail-style dual exhaust system designed by Akrapovič constructed of titanium, Inconel, and stainless steel.
 The large central exhaust pipe under the charging port is not used to vent exhaust from the ICE, rather, it expels hot air from the cooling system for the batteries and electronics in the car.